grew-nlp/grew_match_quick/README.md

 ## Already used PORT

 The application uses two ports, one for the frontend (`8000` by default) and one for the backend (`8899` by default).
-If one of these port is already used, the script will fail.
-In this case, you can use one of the two argument:
+If one of these ports is already used, the script will fail.
+In this case, you should use one of the two arguments:
- - `--backend_port xxx` with a new availabe port number `xxx`
+ - `--backend_port xxx` with an availabe port number `xxx`
- - `--frontend_port yyy` with a new availabe port number `yyy` (the URL will be [http://localhost:yyy](http://localhost:yyy))
+ - `--frontend_port yyy` with an availabe port number `yyy` (the URL will be [http://localhost:yyy](http://localhost:yyy))

 ## Other troubles